 We make more progress on the £1.2bn East Coast Upgrade.
 The huge project will give you more trains and quicker journeys along the East Coast Main Line, which runs from London to Edinburgh via Peterborough, Doncaster, York, Darlington, Durham and Newcastle.

-We maintained and remodelled the overhead lines, which power electric trains, and made vital improvements to the track layout.
+We maintained and remodelled the overhead lines, which power electric trains, and made vital improvements to the track layout at London King’s Cross station.
 This is work forms part of the main stage of the East Coast Upgrade.

 The station itself got a big modernisation in 2012 but much of the track and signalling equipment – which tells trains when it’s safe to proceed – that serve the track was more than 40 years old and getting harder to maintain.